memeLab/Jandig/docs/architecture-document.md

 ### Jinja

 Jinja is a Python based web template engine.
 Jinja can generate any markup as source code and also provides Python-like expressions for templates.
-The engine template allows customization of tags, filters, tests and global settings, and unlike the Django template engine, Jinja allows the template designer to call functions with arguments on objetcs.
+The engine template allows customization of tags, filters, tests and global settings, and unlike the Django template engine, Jinja allows the template designer to call functions with arguments on objects.

 ### Progressive Web App

 A progressive Web App is a subtype of web software applications that is built to deliver enhanced capabilities, reliability and installability while reaching anyone, anywhere on any device with a standards-compilant browser (this includes desktop as well as mobile devices).

 This kind of application offers a bunch of benefits to projects, since PWA's are ever-present, on home screens, docks and taskbars.
-They can also read and write files from the local file system, interact with data stored on device and ever access the device hardware.
+They can also read and write files from the local file system, interact with data stored on device and even access the device hardware.

 ### PostgreSQL